jlooper/quicknoms-app/README.md

 - Search, powered by Algolia
 - Text-to-Speech - read me a recipe
 - Announcement marquee at the top - announcing new recipes, powered by Firebase's Remote Config module
-- A bluetooth module (in development) - get local temperature from a connected device and get recipe recommendations
+- A hardware module (in development) - get local temperature from a connected device and get corresponding recipe recommendations
 - Two machine learning modules, accessible from the FAB button dropdown on the top right of the home screen:

     - "QuickNom or Not" - take a photo of a plate of food and, using Clarif.ai's 'food' model, determine whether the dish qualifies as a QuickNom (does it have its ingredients listed clearly)